StefanSchippers/xschem/README_MacOS.md

 The application will be placed in `/Users/$(whoami)/xschem-macos/bin` and can be started with `./xschem` in that folder.

+---

-# Compilation Instructions for xschem on MacOS 'Big Sur'
+# Build Instructions for MacOS 'Big Sur'
 In order to compile xschem properly on MacOS, we always need to reference the X libraries from XQuartz and change some compilation variables.
 The following dependencies are required:
 - XQuartz: https://www.xquartz.org/releases/XQuartz-2.7.11.html